Charles (Chip) G. Pardee

 Executive Vice President and Chief Operating Officer

-Before coming to TVA, Pardee was chief operating officer of Exelon Generation.
-There he led more than 10,000 employees and managed more than 30,000 megawatts of diverse generation, including the nation's largest nuclear fleet.
+Before coming to TVA, Chip was chief operating officer of Exelon Generation.
+There he led more than 10,000 employees and managed 30,000 megawatts of diverse generation, including the nation's largest nuclear fleet.
 At the same time, he served as chairman of Constellation Energy Nuclear Group, an Exelon subsidiary.

-His previous responsibilities at Exelon included serving as president and chief nuclear officer for Exelon Nuclear, where he led continuous operational improvements.
-Before that, he was Exelon Nuclear's chief operating officer, senior vice president of nuclear fleet services, senior vice president for Mid-Atlantic operations and site vice president at Lasalle County Nuclear Generating Station.
+Chip’s previous responsibilities at Exelon Nuclear include serving as president and chief nuclear officer where he led continuous operational improvements.
+Other positions held within Exelon Nuclear include chief operating officer; senior vice president of nuclear fleet services; senior vice president for Mid-Atlantic operations; and site vice president at Lasalle County Nuclear Generating Station.

-During his career, Pardee has held leadership positions at General Electric, three electric utilities and the Institute for Nuclear Power Operations.
+During his long career, Chip has held leadership positions at General Electric, three electric utilities and the Institute for Nuclear Power Operations (INPO).
 He has served on the Nuclear Energy Institute's Nuclear Strategic Issue Advisory Committee and the National Academy of Nuclear Training Accrediting Board.
-He also was a charter member of the Nuclear Regulatory Commission Fukushima Response Steering Committee.
-He now serves as a director of the Electric Power Research Institute.
+Chip also was a charter member of the Nuclear Regulatory Commission Fukushima Response Steering Committee.
+He now serves as a director of the Electric Power Research Institute (EPRI).